loading...

 Bike Lanes and Local Street Bikeways

-Bike lanes, typically 1.5 - 1.8m wide, are designated exclusively for bicycles and can be effective on streets with higher traffic volumes and higher travel speeds.
+Bike lanes, typically 1.5 - 1.8m wide, are designated exclusively for cycling and can be effective on streets with higher traffic volumes and higher travel speeds.
 Local street bikeways use quiet neighbourhood streets as shared routes and incorporate special design features to make sharing the road safer and more comfortable for all road users.

-Bike lanes, typically 1.5 - 1.8m wide, are designated exclusively for bicycles and can be effective on streets with higher traffic volumes and higher travel speeds.
+Bike lanes, typically 1.5 - 1.8m wide, are designated exclusively for cycling and can be effective on streets with higher traffic volumes and higher travel speeds.
 Local street bikeways use quiet neighbourhood streets as shared routes and incorporate special design features to make sharing the road safer and more comfortable for all road users.

 Trails